turbot/steampipe-docs/docs/reference/config-files/workspace.md

 title:  workspace
 sidebar_label: workspace
 ---
-# Workspace
+## workspace

-A Steampipe **Workspace** is a "profile" that allows you to define a unified environment that the Steampipe client can interact with.
+A Steampipe `workspace` is a "profile" that allows you to define a unified environment that the Steampipe client can interact with.
 Each workspace is composed of:
 - a single steampipe database instance
 - a single mod directory (which may also contain dependency mods)
-- one or more locations for other artifacts, such as snapshot files
+- context-specific settings and options  (snapshot location, search path, query options, etc)

 Steampipe workspaces allow you to define multiple named configurations and easily switch between them using the `--workspace` argument or `STEAMPIPE_WORKSPACE` environment variable.

+To learn more, see **[Managing Workspaces →](/docs/managing/workspaces)**